OSGeo/PROJ/README.md

 The following command line utilities are included in the PROJ package:

-- proj, for cartographic projection of geodetic coordinates
+- `proj`: for cartographic projection of geodetic coordinates
-- cs2cs, for transformation from one CRS to another CRS.
+- `cs2cs`: for transformation from one CRS to another CRS.
-- geod, for geodesic (great circle) computations.
+- `geod`: for geodesic (great circle) computations.
-- cct, for generic Coordinate Conversions and Transformations.
+- `cct`: for generic Coordinate Conversions and Transformations.
-- gie, the Geospatial Integrity Investigation Environment.
+- `gie`: the Geospatial Integrity Investigation Environment.
-- projinfo, for geodetic object and coordinate operation queries
+- `projinfo`: for geodetic object and coordinate operation queries

+> More information on the utilities can be found on the [PROJ website](https://proj.org/apps).

 ## Installation
 ### Build dependencies

 PROJ requires C and C++11 compilers.
 It also requires SQLite3 (headers, library and executable).
+The minimum version of SQLite3 required is 3.11

 ### Building with CMake